2014 NCAA Division I women's basketball tournament: Tournament procedure

 Pending any changes to the format, a total of 64 teams will enter the 2014 tournament.
 32 automatic bids shall be awarded to each program that wins their conference's tournament.
 The remaining 36 bids are "at-large", with selections extended by the NCAA Selection Committee.
 The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

 The basis for the subregionals returned to the approach used between 1982 and 2002; the top sixteen teams, as chosen in the bracket selection process, hosted the first two rounds on campus.

 The Selection Committee will also seed the entire field from 1 to 64.

-2014 NCAA tournament schedule and venues
+Schedule and venues

 There were 64 teams in the tournament, placed in a seeded bracket with four regions.
 Thirty-two teams received automatic bids—31 of which were their conference tournament champions; the other was for the Ivy League regular-season champion.
 An additional 32 teams were given at-large bids by the selection committee on the basis of their body of work during the regular season.
 Unlike the men's tournament, there was no "First Four" round.